 The net change in all categories is added to the amount of cash on hand at the start of the reporting period to arrive at the current cash on hand figure at the end of the reporting period.
 It is another important financial statement to understand in conjunction with the Profit and Loss statement and the Balance sheet.
 These three reports provide your tax accountants with a good understanding of the financial position of your SME business.

 How Does It Work?

 The cash flow statement integrates the information provided by the profit and loss statement and the balance sheet into a current cash position.
 The cash flow statement is reported on a cash basis, while your other financial statements are usually reported on an accrual basis.
 Accrual income (from the profit and loss statement) is converted to cash by calculating the changes in the balances of asset and liability accounts.

 The statement of cash flows is organised into sections that report on different types of business activity.

-Operating Activities- all London SME income, expenses, assets, and liabilities (except for those assets and liabilities reported in investing and financing activities).
+Operating Activities- all small business income, expenses, assets, and liabilities (except for those assets and liabilities reported in investing and financing activities).

 Investing Activities- the purchase and sale of long-term investments, property, plant, and equipment as well as security deposits paid to suppliers or received from customers and dividends received.